kayleevo9x/playground/README.md

 - `Nginx Ingress Controller` for Kind
 - Secrets to be used by Postgresql and web API deployments

+Set kubeconfig to access the cluster

+    export KUBECONFIG=./local-kind

 2. Build and push web API docker image to Github Container Registry Navigate to `/url-shortener` to build and push the web API docker image to your GCR or modify the script to push to other registry of your choice
 Set `GITHUB_TOKEN` environment varible in the console to access the target GCR